WHY CHOOSE THIS COURSE?

 Theme 2: The UK economy performance and policies

 Here you will explore the nature of the total UK economy.
 You will focus on how levels of income, employment, inflation, and balance of payments are determined.
 You will investigate the formulation of government economic policy and learn how economies change and develop over time.
-Here you will gain an understanding of many of today’s front page news items such as issues regarding the European Union, the recession, austerity, and taxation.
+Here you will gain an understanding of many of today’s front page news items such as the post-Brexit trade deals, the cost-of-living crisis and government policy on issues such as green energy and migration.

 Year 2 Study